 - Although [Chromatic aberr corr] and [Diffraction correction] are not displayed when [Digital Lens Optimizer] is set to [Enable], both functions are applied in shooting, as when set to [Enable].

-- During movie recording, [Digital Lens Optimizer], [Diffraction correction], and [Distortion correction] are not displayed.
+- During movie recording, [Digital Lens Optimizer], [Diffraction correction], or [Distortion correction] will not be displayed.

 The built-in flash does not fire.